cwpobs/VirtualConsole/VirtualConsole/ASSEMBLY.md

 Commands (`COMMAND`):

-- **1 (MODE_ON)** - opens the window (640x480, 2x scale from the
+- **1 (MODE_ON)** - sets the "active" flag - `VideoConsole` starts
-  320x240 buffer) and starts the render thread if it isn't running yet.
+  fitting the 320x240 frame into its own canvas on every redraw (see its section above).
+Automatically hides the console's text layer via `ConsoleLayer` (only on the off→on transition - see "ConsoleLayer" above).
 Doesn't block the calling program.
-- **2 (MODE_OFF)** - stops the render thread and closes the window.
+- **2 (MODE_OFF)** - clears the "active" flag and brings the console's
+  text layer back (`ConsoleLayer`, unconditionally).
 The in-memory framebuffer isn't cleared.
-The user closing the window (the X button) also puts the device into this state on its own - an explicit `MODE_OFF` before the program exits is still recommended, so the thread isn't left hanging if the window is still open.
+An explicit `MODE_OFF` before the program exits is recommended, so the console isn't left hidden.
 - **3 (CLEAR)** - fills the whole framebuffer with color `R,G,B`
   (ignores X/Y/W/H).
 - **4 (SET_PIXEL)** - colors a single pixel `(X, Y)` with `R,G,B`.